-They have enjoyed many invitations to play high profile festivals across Europe, the USA, South America and in Australia and are often regarded as unsung heroes with a loyal following.
-Check out tracks 'Voice of the Voiceless', 'Hunters Will Be Hunted', 'Endzeit', 'Godiva' and 'The Weapon They Fear'.
+They have enjoyed many invitations to play high profile festivals across Europe, the USA, South America and Australia and are often regarded as unsung heroes with a loyal following.
+Check out tracks "Voice of the Voiceless", "Hunters Will Be Hunted", "Endzeit", "Godiva" and "The Weapon They Fear".

-They've had their ups and downs ever since with a resurgence of success in recent years and with Hansen and Kiske agreeing to rejoin the band to go on tour in 2017.
-Top rocking tunes among many include 'Kids of the Century', 'I Want Out', 'Future World', 'I'm Alive' and 'Forever and One'
+Helloween has had their ups and downs ever since, with a resurgence of success in recent years, and Hansen and Kiske rejoining the band for a 2017 tour.
+Top rocking tunes (among many) include "Kids of the Century", "I Want Out", "Future World", "I'm Alive" and "Forever and One".

 11. Kingdom Come

-However like the 80's music of artists such as Whitesnake, The Cult and Billy Squier the band was criticized for copying the style of Led Zeppelin in songs like 'Get it On' leading the Germans to be nicknamed 'Kingdom Clones'
+However, like fellow 80's rockers Whitesnake, The Cult and Billy Squier, the band was criticized for copying Led Zeppelin in songs like '"Get it On."
+This led the Germans to be nicknamed "Kingdom Clones".

-The early 1990s they began experimenting with Death Metal and Industrial sounds but in 2001 they returned to their classic Thrash Metal style.
-Kreator signed with Nuclear Blast in early 2010 before embarking on a North American tour in March to celebrate their 25th anniversary
+They experimented with Death Metal and Industrial sounds in the early 1990s, but in 2001 they returned to their classic Thrash Metal style.
+Kreator signed with Nuclear Blast in early 2010 before embarking on a North American tour to celebrate their 25th anniversary

 13. Doro Pesch

-Legendary rock goddess born in Düsseldorf in 1964.
-Doro started off singing with the bands Beast and Attack.
+A legendary rock goddess who was born in Düsseldorf in 1964, Doro Pesch started her career singing with the bands Beast and Attack.
 In 1982 she formed Warlock with Peter Szigeti, Rudy Graf, Thomas Studier, and Michael Eurich.

-Now considered a respected veteran of old school Heavy Rock, Doro has continued to command a loyal following in Europe.
-Some of her best solo hits in both English and German are 'Raise Your Fist in the Air', 'Metal Tango', 'Fur Immer' and 'Herzblut'.
+Now a respected veteran of old school Heavy Rock, Doro continues to command a loyal following in Europe.
+Some of her best solo hits in both English and German are "Raise Your Fist in the Air", "Metal Tango", "Fur Immer" and "Herzblut".

 14. Primal Fear

 Started in 1984 by Peter Wagner in Herne.
-Originally called Avenger they changed their name in 1985 to avoid confusion with an Engish band of the same name.
+Originally called Avenger, they changed their name to Rage in 1985 to avoid confusion with an Engish band of the same name.
 They specialize in Power Metal and Speed Metal metal and were actually one of the pioneers of the genre.

 The band has undergone multiple personnel changes over the years with Wagner being the only original member.
-Highlights of their career were signing up with Noise Records in 1985, then their 1992 album "Trapped" which gave them a breakthrough worldwide.
+Highlights of their career include signing with Noise Records in 1985, and releasing their 1992 album Trapped, which was popular worldwide.

 Rammstein was formed in 1994 in Berlin.
-The band's first album 'Herzeleid' came the next year.
-From this, they quickly gained a reputation as a killer live band, and chart success followed in Germany.
-Their second album 'Sehnsucht' brought them to the fore and they were now playing large arenas in Europe.
+The band's first album Herzeleid came the next year.
+They quickly gained a reputation as a killer live band, and chart success followed in Germany.
+Their second album, Sehnsucht, got so popular that they played large arenas throughout Europe.

 17. Uli Jon Roth

 Roth appeared in concert with the Scorpions onstage at the Wacken Open Air Festival in 2006 and then on several tours afterward.
-Hear him play on 'Sky Overture', 'Cry of the Night', 'Aqua Vitae' and 'Bridge to Heaven' among many others including his interpretations of classics by the likes of Hendrix and Cream.
+Hear his guitar playing on "Sky Overture", "Cry of the Night", "Aqua Vitae" and "Bridge to Heaven", as well as his interpretations of classics by Jimi Hendrix and Cream.

 18. Running Wild

 The original members were Rolf Kasparek, Uwe Bendig, Michael Hofmann and Jörg Schwarz.
-The band recorded their first demo in 1981 and adopted a 'Pirate-Metal' theme with lyrics dealing with historical events.
+The band recorded their first demo in 1981 and adopted a Pirate Metal theme, with lyrics about with historical events.

-Running Wild really only existed part-time after 2009 and they eventually broke up in 2011.
-The band split up after performing at the Wacken Festival but reformed only a year later.
+Running Wild really only existed part-time after 2009, even briefly spliting up after the 2011 Wacken Festival.
+However, they reformed a year later.

 19. The Scorpions

-The Scorpions were formed in 1965 in Hanover by Rudolf Schenker.
-In 1970 Schenker's younger brother Michael and vocalist Klaus Meine joined the band.
-Three years later, after Michael's departure, Uli Roth took over lead guitar but left in 1978 and was replaced by Matthias Jabs
+The Scorpions were formed in Hanover in 1965 by Rudolf Schenker.
+In 1970, Schenker's younger brother Michael joined on guitar, as did vocalist Klaus Meine.
+Three years later, Michael left and Uli Roth took over on lead guitar.
+However, Roth left in 1978 and he was replaced by Matthias Jabs.

-They have sold over 100 million records in total and have played live to massive audiences.
-The post-Cold War anthem 'Wind of Change' is one of the best-selling singles in the world with over 14 million copies sold.
+The band has sold over 100 million records and have played to massive audiences.
+The post-Cold War anthem, "Wind of Change," is one of the best-selling singles ever, with over 14 million copies sold worldwide.

-The Scorpions have received three World Music Awards, a star on the Hollywood Rock wall and a permanent presence in the Rock and Roll Hall of Fame.
+The Scorpions have received three World Music Awards, were enshrined in Hollywood's Rock Walk, and are in the permanent exhibition of the Rock and Roll Hall of Fame.

-From Gelsenkirken, this band was formed in 1981.
-Sodom was one of the foremost pioneers of Germany thrash metal.
-They were also one of the prime influences on the Norwegian Black Metal scene to emerge in the 1990s.
+From Gelsenkirken, Sodom was formed in 1981, and were a pioneer of Germany thrash metal.
+They were also one of the prime influences on the Norwegian Black Metal scene of the 1990s.

-They have undergone many line-up changes with lead man Tom Angelripper the only original member.
-But they are still going strong and tearing up the stages of the world playing tracks like 'City of God', 'Agent Orange', 'Remember the Fallen', 'The Saw is the Law' and 'Magic Dragon'.
+They have undergone many lineup changes, with lead man, Tom Angelripper, the only original member.
+But, they are still going strong and tearing up the stages of the world with tracks like "City of God", "Agent Orange", "Remember the Fallen", "The Saw is the Law" and "Magic Dragon".

-As the commercials always said 'All these and many, many more available now."
-These Heavy German Rock tracks will power up your day and keep you rocking until midnight when the best parties begin.
+As the commercials used to say, "All these and many, many more available now."
+These Heavy German Rock tracks will power up your day and keep you rocking until midnight, when the best parties begin.

-Crack open the Jagermeister and find your own flavour of Teutonic Metal after enjoying our little sample fest of 20 of the best.
+Crack open the Jagermeister and find your own flavour of Teutonic Metal after enjoying our sampling of 20 of the best.
 There are more out there in the electric ether just waiting for your download.

 © 2017 Shinkicker